emacsmirror/pubmed/README.md

 **Completion**

-If PUBMED-SEARCH-COMPLETION is set to non-NIL, the `pubmed-search' function includes completion for PubMed suggestions.
+If pubmed-search-completion is set to non-nil, the `pubmed-search` function includes completion for PubMed suggestions.
 The default key to invoke completion is `<TAB>'.

-In `pubmed-advanced-search', the "All Fields", "Author" and "Journal" search boxes include completion for PubMed suggestions.
+In `pubmed-advanced-search`, the "All Fields", "Author" and "Journal" search boxes include completion for PubMed suggestions.
 The default key to invoke completion is the `C-M-i' or `M-<TAB>' command, bound to `completion-at-point'.
 On graphical displays, the `M-<TAB>' key is usually reserved by the window